bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/covenants-part-2.md

 So Owen's threads here, he has three threads, they're really awesome.
 I tried to sit down earlier and actually understand that specific part.
-I tried to understand how does this enable any sort of scaling?
-How do you transfer ownership off chain?
+I tried to understand how does this enable any sort of scaling and how do you transfer ownership off chain?
 There's this one thread here, on the one hand, it kind of makes sense, but there was something I was missing from it too... and let me try to explain.
-There was one thread with an example that I thought was pretty good.\
+There was one thread with an example that I thought was pretty good.
 So here's what I came up with, which helps maybe with the scaling stuff.
 I tried to create a very simple example of this.
-There are three people, Alice, Robert, and Charles, right?
+There are three people, Alice, Robert, and Charles.
 Robert owes Alice 0.1 Bitcoin, and Charles owes Robert 0.2 Bitcoin.
 What they would do right now is, Robert sends Alice 0.1 Bitcoin and Charles sends Robert 0.2 Bitcoin.
 Two transactions done.
-Cool.\
+Cool.
 Now let's make this way more complicated.
 So, Alice gives Robert the address, like Alice's address 1.
 Cool.